Mark your calendar for these 3 Texas college basketball games

-What's happening: The Longhorns' men's squad will be tested at home Wednesday against championship contender Gonzaga.
+The Longhorns will be tested early in their season against championship contender Gonzaga.

-The big picture: The University of Texas women's basketball team is ranked third nationally, and the men's squad is 11th in the latest AP polls.

-- Last year's men's team won a game in the NCAA Tournament for the first time since 2014, before losing in the second round.

 Both teams are expected to be good this season, but TCU will be trying to win a game at Baylor for the first time since 2018.